foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Consumables no longer use up the entire quantity when used once.
 * Creating a new actor resource modifier no longer requires you to save, close, and re-open the modifier panel to enter the affected actor resource.
 * Creating a new player character or drone sheet now automatically sets the token linked for that sheet.
 This does not apply to NPCs, Starships, and Vehicles.
+* Currency format is now a client-side configurable locale that can be changed in the system settings, it defaults to en-US.
 * Disabled modifiers no longer affect their actor's spell save DC.
 * Disabling modifiers on the roll dialog are remembered for future rolls again.
 * Dropping items as a non-GM player with create token rights no longer fails.